wimrijnders/numberpicker/README.md

 * You'll notice in the res/xml/preferences.xml file in the top level element there's a namespace defined to allow easy use of properties to set max range and min range as well as the default value.

+### Changelog

+2011-08-27 Xenofon Papadopoulos <xpapad@gmail.com>

+* Added _setWrap()_ method

+* Initialization will respect user-provided attributes in the layout, see the example in res/layout/main.xml